 Lewis Howard Latimer was an inventor whose life is greatly influenced by that of his parents.
-Their hardships and accomplishments opened the door for Latimer to become a very important inventor!
-Review the definitions you were just given, and think about the following.
+Their decision to run away opened the door for Latimer to become one of the most influential scientific creators of our time!
+Think about the historical information you were just given, and consider the following.